rithikrn/wafowt-capy-wecsim/README.md

-If you use this workflow in academic work, please cite the three primary tool publications -- Capytaine [1], WEC-Sim [3], and the OC4 reference geometry [6] -- together with the repository itself:
+If you use this workflow in academic work, please cite the three primary tool publications -- Capytaine [1], WEC-Sim [3], and the OC4 reference geometry [6] -- together with the repository itself and masters thesis:

 ```bibtex
 @software{wafowt_capy_wecsim,